igran/lua-mta-fairplay-roleplay/README.md

 `<resource src="initializer" startup="1" protected="0" />`

+### Important note

+In order for the script to initialize correctly, you need to run the server once and let it show all errors until errors stop outputting to the server console.
+After this, restart the server and there should be no errors whatsoever.

+This is the process at the moment, because the script automatically creates the database tables and initializes the core code accordingly to your server configuration.
+It will also generate a secret key to your server files, which will keep your user passwords secured after they log in.

+There will be a small change to this process later on, when I have more time to spend on it.
+In the future there will be no need for a restart, because the script will not initialize before the database tables have been created and MySQL connection is working properly.

 ### Git programs

 There are several Git programs that give you the ability to clone a remote repository to your local machine.
 You should see the up -and downsides of each program individually and see which one is the best fit for you and your use.